Prerequisite – Software Testing | Basics, Types of Software Testing

-It is a formal testing according to user needs, requirements and business processes conducted to determine whether a system satisfies the acceptance criteria or not and to enable the users, customers or other authorized entities to determine whether to accept the system or not.
+It is formal testing according to user needs, requirements, and business processes conducted to determine whether a system satisfies the acceptance criteria or not and to enable the users, customers, or other authorized entities to determine whether to accept the system or not.

 Acceptance Testing is the last phase of software testing performed after System Testing and before making the system available for actual use.

 User acceptance testing is used to determine whether the product is working for the user correctly.
-Specific requirements which are quite often used by the customers are primarily picked for the testing purpose.
+Specific requirements which are quite often used by the customers are primarily picked for testing purposes.
 This is also termed as End-User Testing.

 BAT is used to determine whether the product meets the business goals and purposes or not.
-BAT mainly focuses on business profits which are quite challenging due to the changing market conditions and new technologies so that the current implementation may have to being changed which result in extra budgets.
+BAT mainly focuses on business profits which are quite challenging due to the changing market conditions and new technologies, so the current implementation may have to being changed which results in extra budgets.